Breathtaking 7 Day Northern Lights Winter Vacation Package in Iceland with Ice Caving

 You will start the day with a natural glacier ice cave exploration!

 You'll be driven to the cave on a modified super truck along with an expert local glacier guide, enjoying an adventurous trip over the harsh terrain.
-From where you'll park there's a short hike to the cave, so bring good hiking boots!
+There's a short hike to the cave from where you'll park, so bring good hiking boots!
 You'll need to wear waterproof hiking boots that cover your ankles.

 Our local guide knows the glacier and its movements.
 The guide determines which cave is best to visit each time, taking in all factors, such as weather conditions.
 Glacier caves vary in size and shape and change daily.
 In the right light and conditions, they are exquisitely beautiful, with stunning blue ice revealing itself.